ArzooNagpal/FeaturerRequestApplicationRepo/featureRequestAppEnv/README.md

 # Feature Request Application Details Page:
-	Entering all values and on clicking ‘Submit’ it will navigate to details page at url ‘http://127.0.0.1:5000 /featureRequestDetails’ where all the feature request details are reflected in a table [built with jQuery data Table] which will have Sorting and Searching.
+	Entering all values and on clicking ‘Submit’ it will navigate to details page at url ‘http://127.0.0.1:5000 /featureRequestDetails’ where all the feature request details are reflected in a table [built with jQuery data Table] which will have Searching functionalty.

 # Stack/Application Details:
 	The following are requirements on the tech stack.
 This stack demonstrates mastery of tools our team favors.